Southwest Spanakopita Bites

 - 1/3 cup cubed avocado

 - In a small skillet, saute red pepper and onion in oil until tender.
 Transfer to a large bowl; stir in 1/2 cup spinach (save the rest for another use).
 Stir in the cheese, corn, beans, jalapeno, cumin, chili powder and salt.

 - Place one sheet of phyllo dough on a work surface with a short end facing you.
 (Keep remaining phyllo covered with a damp towel to prevent it from drying out.)
 Spray sheet with butter-flavored spray; cut into three 14x3-in. strips.

 - Place a scant tablespoon of filling on lower corner of each strip.
 Fold dough over filling, forming a triangle.
 Fold triangle up, then over, forming another triangle.
 Continue folding, like a flag, until you come to the end of the strip.

 - Spritz end of dough with spray and press onto triangle to seal.
 Turn triangle and spritz top with spray.
 Repeat with remaining phyllo and filling.

 - Place triangles on baking sheets coated with cooking spray.
-Bake at 375° for 10-12 minutes or until golden brown.
+Bake at 375° until golden brown, 10-12 minutes.
 Meanwhile, mash avocado with the mayonnaise, sour cream and vinegar.
 Serve with warm appetizers.
-Yield: 2 dozen (1/2 cup sauce).

 My family & I loved these!
 They took some time to make but it was easy enough.
 I am making them for the 2nd time in two weeks for another party.
 They were not hot and we like a kick to our food so I may add a little something to heat them up the next time I make them.